Rokoko/studio-command-api-examples/README.md

 {'X': <value>, 'Y': <value>, 'Z': <value>, 'W': <value>}
 * timeout: Time in seconds until the attached tracker releases the attached object (optional)
 * is_query_only: Use the command to only query a specified bone position and orientation rather than attaching the actual tracker and take control of the bone (optional)

+## Python Examples

+ In order to run python examples you have to use Python 3.3+ interpreter and you have to install **requests** library - https://pypi.org/project/requests/

+## Web Page Example

+ This is an example of a drift control for the actor.
+The example is a html web page with java script code.
+ The grid on a page shows the ground plane, while a ball represents an actor.

+ When you click on a canvas and hold the mouse button, you take control over the actor by sending tracker commands When you release the mouse button but keep your mouse in the canvas area, the tracker command continue working in the query mode and you will see a yellow trajectory of the actor moving along the ground plane.